Try Grounded AI

 - Aggregate computation — sums, averages, counts, and group-bys are computed in code before any LLM call.
 Results are exact.

-- Claim verification — Claude receives the computed ground truth and judges whether the AI's claims match it.
+- Claim verification — the computed ground truth is passed to the LLM to judge whether the AI's claims match it.

 Running a Response Audit